 Any Dangers Of Partitioning?

 Any sort of hard drive partitioning poses a risk of data loss if the process is interrupted or if mistakes are made – you should ensure that power to the computer is not interrupted during the process and always backup any important files beforehand just in case.

 How To Partition A Hard Drive

-- Click on the ‘Start’ button then right click ‘Computer’ and click ‘Manage’ to open the Computer Management window – if you get a User Account Control message just click ‘Continue’
+- Click on the ‘Start’ button then type ‘Computer’ into the Search box and select ‘Computer Management’ in the Programs or Apps list to open the Computer Management window – if you get a User Account Control message just click ‘Continue’